abstract-theory/django-ip-shield/README.rst

 3. Migrate
 ----------
-Run `python manage.py migrate to create the ipishield models.
+Run "python manage.py migrate" to create the ipishield models.

 4. Edit A View